-Unknown data for certain Data for members receiving benefits: members There were no members reported without a benefit.
+Unknown data for certain members Data for members receiving benefits: There were no members reported without a benefit.
 There were no members reported with missing or invalid birth dates or gender.
-There were retired members reported with a survivor option and an invalid or missing survivor gender (56 members) and/or survivor date of birth (43 members).
+There were retired members reported with a survivor option and an invalid or missing survivor gender (53 members) and/or survivor date of birth (41 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.
 There were 4 retirees reported with a survivor option and a survivor date of death.
 We assumed no benefit was payable to the survivor, and the member benefit already reflected the increase to the life annuity value (i.e., "bounce back"), if applicable.
-There was 1 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
-A factor of 0.80 was assumed for the 100% joint and survivor annuity.
+There were 3 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
+A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.
 There were no survivors reported on the data file with an expired benefit.
-At MSRS' direction, we changed the status of 22 members who were reported with a disabled status at the beginning of the year and a retired status at the end of the year back to disabled status.
-Changes in actuarial assumptions Separate pre-retirement and post-retirement investment return rates which implicitly valued the post-retirement benefit increases were changed to a single investment return assumption and an explicit assumption for post-retirement benefit increases.
+Changes in actuarial assumptions The discount rate was changed from 8.0% through June 30, 2017 and 8.5% thereafter to 8.0% for all years.
+The payroll growth, salary increase and inflation assumptions were changed from 3.00% to 2.75% .